microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 ### **Task 8: Cleanup**

 After the successfull migration you can now stop replicating the source virtual machines.
-Open the [Azure Portal](https://portal.azure.com) and navigate to the previousley created Azure Migrate project.
+Open the [Azure Portal](https://portal.azure.com) and navigate to the previously created Azure Migrate project.
 Select *Servers, databases and web apps*, make sure that the right Azure Migrate Project is selected and click *Overview* in the *Migration tools* box.
 In the *Azure Migrate: Migration and modernization* pane, select *Replicating machines* from the navigation pane on the left, click on the 3 dots on the end of each row of the replicating servers and select *Stop replicating*.

 ![image](./img/finalmig8.png)